amabdulr/CNWG/10-Core Writing Structures.md

 - **For Lists**:

-  - "The following items should be included in your emergency kit: flashlight, batteries, first-aid supplies, and bottled water."

   - "Consider these factors when choosing a location: proximity to transportation, availability of amenities, and safety of the neighborhood."